matthewgroves/avalon/docs/cli.md

 # Interactive CLI Guide

 The `avalon.interaction` module provides a prompt-driven interface for running full Avalon games in the terminal.
-This guide covers prerequisites, execution steps, and the structure of the interaction transcript exposed after each run.
+This guide covers prerequisites, execution steps, role selection, configuration files, and the structure of the interaction transcript exposed after each run.

 ## Prerequisites